An archaeological tour of the River Severn.

 The end of the rope would then be thrown back to the boat and the men on board would be able to haul themselves underneath, also with much greater control.

-Stayed tuned for part 2 of the Paddle into the Past special…
+Click here for the next part of the tour: Paddle into the Past – part 2

 Dr Nigel Baker